bdauria/tns-ng-gif/README.md

 > A simple NativeScript plugin to display animated gif into an Image layout.

 > Works only with an Angular powered NativeScript application.
+Both Android and iOS platforms are supported.

 ## Usage